Sleep (under 12 yrs)

 Sleep problems are not confined to young children and worries about the dark or sleeping alone can continue well into primary and even secondary school.
 Getting enough exercise, turning off screens and having a routine can all be helpful.
 You might also like to...

-School refusal or school anxiety may start for any number of reasons: it might be because of worries about school work, friends, or bullying, or it can easily be triggered after a period of illness or absence from school.
-Some families may also struggle getting...
+School anxiety or not wanting to go to school may start for any number of reasons: it might be because of worries about school work, friends, or bullying, or it can easily be triggered after a period of illness or absence from school.
+Some families may also...

 Although toileting is not a behavioural problem, it can have a huge impact on the family when it’s not going according to plan and sometimes behavioural strategies can help.
 The best source of information is the charity ERIC, who have a helpline and leaflets on...